hwchen/secret-service-rs/README.md

 ### Completed

-- Service interface
+- Initialization of Secret Service
-- Most of Collections interface
+- Creation of Collections and Items with Plain encryption
-- Prompt handling
-- bare Session handling
+- Searching Collections and Items by label/attributes

 ### Todo

-- Creating and searching Items
-- Items interface
 - crypto
 - error handling
+- some refactoring
+- better comments
+- docs
 - publishing

 I've been writing simple tests as I go along.
 Most of completed list has some coverage.